jsk-ros-pkg/jsk_3rdparty/m5stack_ros/sketches/TimerCam/README.md

 - If you want to tune the camera parameters, use [web_cam](https://github.com/m5stack/TimerCam-arduino/blob/master/examples/web_cam/web_cam.ino) sample.
   - Burn the firmware
   - Open web browser and go to `http://(camera IP address)`.
 For detail, open Serial Monitor and read the log output.

+- If the focal length is not correct, turn the black part around the lens.
+See also [m5-docs](https://docs.m5stack.com/en/unit/timercam).